deejay-hub/timeline-lwc/README.md

 Right-to-left languages can be supported but there are formatting issues currently that need to be fixed.

+Please note that translated values are not currently included - you need to enable transalation workbench and add them yourself.
+If you would like to provide translated values for a language I would happily incorporate them for everyones benefit.

 #### Does it support Communities?
 Probably.
 We haven't added support for communities yet.
 We expect it to work though.